Folkius/CE_documentation/docs/index.md

 layout: home

 hero:
-  name: "Challenge Enthusiasts Framework"
+  name: "Challenge Enthusiasts Documentation"
-  text: "The framework that Challenge Enthusiasts uses for its ruling."
+  text: "Categorizing the most chlalenging games on Steam and more."
   tagline: Join the community now!
   actions:
     - theme: brand